/27. Remove Element

 Arrays61.5% acceptance

 Given an integer array input_array and an integer target_value, remove all occurrences of target_value from input_array in-place.
-The order of elements may be changed.
-Return the number of elements remaining in input_array that are not equal to target_value.
-After removal, the first k elements of input_array must contain the elements not equal to target_value.
-The remaining elements are not important.
+The order of the remaining elements may be changed.
+Return the number of elements in input_array that are not equal to target_value.
+After removal, the first k elements of input_array should contain the elements not equal to target_value.
+The contents beyond the first k elements are not important.

 Example 1